 TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND

 Your Company did not have any funds lying in unpaid or unclaimed dividend for a periodof seven years.
-Therefore there were no funds which were required to be transferred toInvestor Education and Protection Fund (IEPF) under Section 124 of the companies Act2013.
+Therefore there were no funds which were required to be transferred toInvestor Education and Protection Fund (IEPF) under Section 124 of the Companies Act2013.

-LISTING WITH STOCK EXCHANGES:
+LISTING WITH STOCK EXCHANGES

 The Board places on record its appreciation for the continued patronage support andco-operation extended by its shareholders customers bankers and all Government andstatutory agencies with whose help cooperation and hard work the Company was able toachieve the results.
-Your directors would further like to record appreciation to theefforts of every employees for their valuable contribution to the Company.
+Your directors would further like to record appreciation to theefforts of all the employees for their valuable contribution to the Company.

-| ||By order of the Board of Directors |
+|Place: Bangalore ||By Order of the Board of Directors |

 |Date: 14th August 2020 ||For Kerala Ayurveda Limited |

 | ||Sd/- |